 Meanwhile, Ryan Clark is developing like there’s no tomorrow—kicking out updates after another.
 Hopefully my class mates and I (and you) can enter zone 4 (Music Preview)) soon.
 Have … fun … dying!

-🔗 3.
+🔗 Jump to heading 3.
 Rat King – TRI: Of Friendship and Madness

 Sadly, TRI is still on my pile of shame (Thanks, Gave).
 Well, sort of.
 Another game my machine isn’t adequately prepared for.
 I have played a couple of minutes until I’m facing my friend, the black screen and it looks really good.
 Again, the design is nice and the music as well—weird stuff!